5ph1nxyDev/Menu/README.md

 plus im banned from monke dimensions discord plus im banned from gtag official modding discord

 > This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
-Portions of the materials contained herein are property of Another Axiom LLC. © 2021 Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. Â© 2021 Another Axiom LLC.